rivt-info/rivtinfo.github.io/1-intro.rst

 incompatibility between various programs and upgrades, and limited operating system support.
 This results in a need to repeatedly rewrite similar engineering documents to accomodate different software programs.
 It also restricts the sharing of ideas and calculations methods.

+In addition, many engineering documents are assembled from a variety of modeling, calculation, standards and other published and programatic sources.
-The table below summarizes the features included in **rivt** intended to address these frustrating limitations.
+**rivt** is designed to organize inputs from various sources into a single document.
+The table below summarizes **rivt** features intended to address these lonigstnding and frustrating limitations.

 **Comparison of Engineering Document Programs**

 =========  ======== =========== =========== ======== ======== ======= ======= =======
 Features   O-Source  Compat.[1]
 Vers.
-Ctrl  Text[2]  All-OS  Online  Local   Reports
+Ctrl  Text[2]  All-OS  Remote  Local   Reports
 =========  ======== =========== =========== ======== ======== ======= ======= =======
 Matlab     no        no          no          no      no       no      yes      no Mathcad    no        no          no          no      no       no      yes      no